Weslife2002/backend-quiz3/README.md

       // -> [1, 2, 3, 5, 8]
     ```

-10. _.filter
+13. _.filter

-    Given that you want to show a list of fiction books, then:
+    Iterates over elements of collection, returning an array of all elements predicate returns truthy for.
+The predicate is invoked with three arguments: (value, index|key, collection).

     ```js
+      const users = [
+        { 'user': 'barney', 'age': 36, 'active': true },
+        { 'user': 'fred',   'age': 40, 'active': false }
+      ];

-      _.filter(books: { genre: ‘fiction’ });
+      _.filter(users, function(o) { return !o.active; });
-      _.filter(books: function(book) {
-        return book.genre === ‘fiction’ && book.price > 7.5;
-      });
+      // output: [{ 'user': 'fred',   'age': 40, 'active': false }]
     ```

-11. _.isEqual
+14. _.isEqual

-    What do you usually do if you want to compare two objects?
-Compare every single property or using JSON.stringify?
-    Have you tried Lodash’s isEqual?
-You may not see the significant value of it until you have to handle deeply nested objects.
-    With just a simple call, isEqual will take the comparison to the deep level.
+    Performs a deep comparison between two values to determine if they are equivalent.

     ```js
-      let book1 = {
+      const book1 = {
         name: ‘JavaScript: The Good Parts’,
         price: 13.5
       };
-      let book2 = {
+      const book2 = {
         name: ‘JavaScript: The Good Parts’,
         price: 13.5
       };
-      console.log(_.isEqual(book1, book2)); // true
+      _.isEqual(book1, book2); // true
+      book1 === book2 // false
     ```

+    _Note: Two objects are never the same even if they have the same content, as two different instances of Object is never equal._
+    _When comparing two object, JavaScript compares internal references which are equal only when both operands refer to the same object in memory, keys and values are not checked, so the content of the object doesn't matter, the operands both have to reference the same object to return true in a comparison._

-12. _.pick
+15. _.pick

-    This function is useful when you want to form a new object based on the properties of the existing object.
+    _.pick function is useful when you want to form a new object based on the properties of the existing object.

     ```js
       let product = {